-Arthur J. Pulos wrote in American Design Ethic “The perfect aerodynamic form was believed to be a teardrop plowing through space with the round end forward…” This statement embodies the design of the SS Columbia and fundamental design elements of Streamline Moderne architecture.
+Arthur J. Pulos wrote in American Design Ethic “The perfect aerodynamic form was believed to be a teardrop plowing through space with the round end forward…” This statement embodies the design of the STR Columbia and fundamental design elements of Streamline Moderne architecture.

-The similarities between the SS Columbia and Streamline Moderne architecture become evident when comparing photos of both (not all architecture examples are in Buffalo).
+The similarities between the STR Columbia and Streamline Moderne architecture become evident when comparing photos of both (not all architecture examples are in Buffalo).
 Aerodynamic curves, emphasis on horizontal, smooth white surfaces, nautical themes like sleek railings and arched supports were combined to mimic sleek ships whose clean lines parted the waves and cleaved the air.

-One of the most interesting images that connects the SS Columbia to the architecture of its destination of Boblo Island is of the interior of the dance hall.
+One of the most interesting images that connects the STR Columbia to the architecture of its destination of Boblo Island is of the interior of the dance hall.
 The colossal window, framed by an arch with a pointed apex was most likely inspired by Gothic architecture but could also be viewed as an inverted boat hull and a continuation of the nautical theme.
 Twenty five years after the dance hall was erected the idea of an inverted boat hull crystalized as the internal support structure of the Steinberg hat factory in Luckenwalde, Germany, when Streamline Moderne was gaining traction around the world. (image 8 and 9)

 Lead image: SS Columbia, approximately 1908, after extension to hurricane deck on stern